2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/edit.contextattributes.md

 Technically the entire Edit-UI is JavaScript based, so all the buttons, events etc. are client side scripts.

-These scripts need to know what _Context_ they are in, meaning which DNN-Module, which 2sxc-App, which Zone, permissions etc.
+These scripts need to know what _Context_ they are in, meaning which Dnn-Module, which 2sxc-App, which Zone, permissions etc.

 By default, this context is already provided by the environment, but sometimes a _new context_ must provide overrides.
 This is rare, but important, for example using [](xref:Basics.Cms.InnerContent.Index).